JylerG/TheRepBot/README.md

 ## Version History
 ### 0.0.13
-* Make it so that users can choose either only all time leaderboards, or daily, weekly, monthly, yearly, and alltime leaderboards.
+* * Make it so only the all time leaderboard appears (can't figure out how to do every leaderboard) (STILL IN PROGRESS)
-* Note that if you set this to false, it will not update any of the leaderboards.
-This is currently a WIP.
 ### 0.0.12
 * Update README to be more accurate
 ### 0.0.11